Pau, Pyrénées-Atlantiques

-Pau (/fr/; /oc/; Paue) is a commune overlooking the Pyrenees, the prefecture of the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region of Southwestern France.
+Pau (/poʊ/; /fr/; /oc/; Paue) is a commune overlooking the Pyrenees, the prefecture of the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region of Southwestern France.

 The city is located in the heart of the former sovereign principality of Béarn, of which it was the capital from 1464.
 Pau lies on the Gave de Pau, and is located 100 km from the Atlantic Ocean and 50 km from Spain.
 This position gives it a striking panorama across the mountain range of the Pyrenees, especially from its landmark "Boulevard des Pyrénées", as well as the hillsides of Jurançon.
 According to Alphonse de Lamartine, "Pau has the world's most beautiful view of the earth just as Naples has the most beautiful view of the sea."

 The site has been occupied since at least the Gallo-Roman era.
 (Note: "...of remains have been discovered in 1850 on the outskirts of the area ... the remains of an important building, villa or baths...")
 However the first references to Pau as a settlement only occur in the first half of the 12th century.
 (Note: "...in an Act passed during the episcopate of Gui de Lons...")
 The town developed from the construction of its castle, likely from the 11th century by the Viscounts of Béarn, to protect the ford which was a strategic point providing access to the Bearn valleys and to Spain.
 The city takes its name from the stockade (pau in Béarnese) which surrounded the original castle.